The Appeal Process

 After Filing An Appeal

 The assessor must review your appeal and mail a Notice of Determination on real property by the last working day in June.
+If you disagree with the Assessor's determination, or if you do not receive a Notice of Determination, you must submit a written appeal to the Board of Equalization (BOE) on or before July 15.

 The back of the Notice of Determination has information about continuing the appeal process to the Board of Equalization (BOE) .
 Owners of real property may file an appeal to the BOE by July 15.
 The BOE will conduct hearings through Aug.
 5. BOE hearing results are then mailed as a Notice of Decision.